slbailey/Retrovue/docs/domain/Pattern.md

 2. **Pattern Repeating**: Patterns repeat cyclically across Zone time windows until Zones are full
 3. **Program Resolution**: Programs in Patterns are resolved to concrete episodes at ScheduleDay time
 4. **Time Calculation**: Pattern repeating is combined with Zone time windows and Grid boundaries to produce real-world wall-clock times
-5. **ScheduleDay Creation**: Resolved Zones, Patterns, and Programs become the resolved asset selections in BroadcastScheduleDay
+5. **ScheduleDay Creation**: Resolved Zones, Patterns, and Programs become the resolved asset selections in ScheduleDay

 **Example Flow:**